dekrus/Fallout2MechanicsMiniRework/README.md

 - If you (or NPC) accumulate more than 100 units of poison, instant death occurs.
 - Now the tails of radscorpions can be used to apply poison to the player’s or Сompanions' piercing and cutting weapons.
 - NPCs and Companions can apply poison to their weapons themselves if they have a radscorpion tail in their inventory.
-- NPCs and Companions, when poisoned, can use an antidote if it's available in their inventory.
-They can use it both in and out of combat, as well as during movement on the global map and while resting.
+- NPCs and Companions, when poisoned, can use an antidote(or healing items) if it's available in their inventory.
+They can use it during combat, while out of combat, when moving on the global map, and even while resting.
 - Added a new perk "Poison Mastery", available from level 6 and requiring science above 50 or naturalist skill above 70.
 This perk adds poison damage when using Needler's ammunition and also increases the effectiveness of all poisoned weapons.

 ### Healing